I guess everyone knows that you do not have to use NYSUT to defend at 3020-a. Right?

-My telephone number is 212-794-8902 and my email address is firstname.lastname@example.org; you can call me to ask questions about how 3020-a arbitration works.
+My email address is firstname.lastname@example.org, you can contact me to ask questions about how 3020-a arbitration works.

 Thus you should find out what you need to know by seeking information on your own.
 A person brought to 3020-a arbitration is given paperwork with Education Law 3020-a when they are charged.
 Few read it.
 Everyone should, but teachers seldom are lawyers too, so they rely on their NYSUT Attorney to tell them what it says.

 Why is it a mistake?
 Because your Union, the UFT, and the NYSUT lawyers contracted to protect your due process rights at 3020-a, neglect to do that.
 For example, if you are charged with misconduct, you may get an email from Virginia Lopreto, a criminal attorney who works on contract to NYSUT.
 If you actually get to speak with Ms. Lopreto you are lucky.
 She will tell OSI, SCI, OEO that you refuse to speak with any of them, and then you will never hear from her.
 Here is a letter written by a member who had that experience (I have removed the name of the member, because victim's names are not important):

 See an email from NYSUT Attorney Paul Brown, to a client who fired him when she received this: